UW-Madison-DataScience/2022-08-17-uwmadison-dc/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
+    Participants must complete <a href="https://datacarpentry.org/r-intro-geospatial/">Introduction to R for Geospatial Data</a> as a pre-requisite.
     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}